hbctraining/DGE_workshop/lessons/09b_sleuth.md

 - Identification of:
 	- **Coefficients:** indicating overall expression strength
-	- **Beta values:** estimating fold changes
+	- **Beta values:** estimates of fold changes

 **Step 3:** Test for significant differences between conditions

-After performing all analysis steps, we will explore our results by transferring the results to our local machine, and we will use the html interface available through the sleuth package.
+After performing all analysis steps, we will explore the sample QC plots and plotting of results.
+In addition, we will use the html interface available through the sleuth package.

 ## Sleuth workflow